-An Old Saint for SA Today
+An Old Saint for South Africa Today

-Fr Emil Blaser OP – Inspiration.
+The late Fr Emil Blaser OP – Inspiration.
 Encouragement.
 This is what ordinary people are searching for as they struggle for happiness in their everyday lives.

 No doubt it is this that distinguishes Pope Francis from most other leaders in the world today.
 Our present crop of political leaders leave much to be desired as they espouse anything but the values of Christ.